koliajaykr/course-r4bee/content/authors/admin/_index.md

 Hello,

 In this course, you will learn data science using R from scratch.
 It is equally good for students and professionals.
-Purpose of this course is to build your confidence by introducing the basics of R, R markdown, visualisations, data wrangling, tables and slides.
+Purpose of this course is to build your confidence by introducing the basics of R, data wrangling, data visualisation, R Markdown and slide-crafting using **xaringan** package.

 Right now lectures and practice sessions are combined.
-In one batch maximum thirty students will be registered.
+In one batch maximum thirty participants will be registered.
 This increases interaction and focuses upon the learning of each participant.

 English will be used as the medium of instruction.
 I can teach in Hindi as well if required.

-If you’ve any course related query or a teaching opportunity for me then I’ll be very happy 🙂 to read your email.
+If you have any course related query or a teaching opportunity for me then I will be very happy 🙂 to read your email.

 -- [Ajay](https://ajaykoli.netlify.app/)